nyorain/vil/docs/own/done.md

+- [x] Add more useful overview.
+	- [x] Maybe directly link to last submitted command buffers?
+	      {this is kinda shitty though, need the concept of command buffer groups to make this beautiful}
+	- [x] show graph of frame timings (see first sketch swapchain header)
+	- [x] show enabled extensions
+	- [x] show enabled features
+	- [x] only show application info if filled out by app. collapse by default?
+- [x] implement mechanism for deciding per-handle-type whether object wrapping should be done.
+Either via GUI or env var.
+	  Performance-wise it's only really important for
+	  CommandBuffers and DescriptorSets (technically also for Device but that pretty much guarantees that 50% of new extensions will crash).
 - [x] bump api version as far as possible when creating instance? not sure if anything could go wrong in practice
 - [x] insert command buffer timing queries